mercuryvisualsolutions/Prism-Clarisse-Plugin/README.md

 - Run install_prism.bat as administrator.

+## Todo:
+- Upgrade Plugin for Prism 1.3.

 ## Contributing
 > feel free to fork this repository and enhance whatever script you want, just show the world how you code, think and do magic with your keyboard.